Ninmay/dwm/README.md

 # %wheel ALL=(ALL) NOPASSWD: ALL
 nintendo ALL=(ALL) NOPASSWD: /bin/runit-init, /usr/bin/xbacklight, /usr/bin/zzz
 ```
-To enable scripts (or include any other config):
+To enable scripts (or include any other configs):
 ```bash
 ln -s {repo path here}/scripts/bashrc ~/.bashrc
 ```
 Just remember to back up and remove your own .bashrc.
 If there are any programs
 bash couldn't found, that means you haven't installed them yet.
 If so, install them.
-PS The wallpaper is in the *preview* folder.
-(I set it with feh.)
+PS The wallpaper is located in *$REPO/patches/preview* and is named theme.jpg.
 Makefile deletes *config.h*, so changes shall go to *config.def.h*.

 Themes